Kaze-Tsuki/TODO-list/README.md

 ```
 build_li a
-add a task1 norm 1
-add a task1 norm 0
+add a task1 norm 1 task1 norm 0 task2 emer 1
-add a task2 emer 1
+add a
 cpy a b
 add b task no 0
 merge a b merged